-Cheese straws are one of those classic treats, something that all self-respected hostess should have in the repertoire.
+Cheese straws are classic treats, something that all self-respected hostesses should have in the repertoire.

-The cheese straws are usually served before a meal, though they are delicious with soups, salads, wine or beer.
+The cheese straws are usually served before a meal, but they are delicious with soups, salads, wine, or beer.

 What makes them fun is that you can spice them up with cayenne or chili powder and even herbs (rosemary, thyme, oregano, etc.).

 You can deviate from the standard Cheddar and make them with Parmesan, Gruyere, or other cheese you like(here is a recipe with Feta cheese).
 I saw recipes with blue cheese, and they were superb!

 Cheese straws can come in all kinds of shapes or sizes.
-I usually roll out the dough and cut stripes out of it with a pizza cutter.
+I usually roll out the dough and cut strips out of it with a pizza cutter.

-Sometimes I cut them in triangles or squares.
+Sometimes I cut them into triangles or squares.
 You will find cheese straws as thick as logs or skinny and crunchy like I sometimes make them.

 Perhaps I lead a sheltered life, but I don't think you should buy cheese straws from the store.
 These cheese straws are such a quintessentially homemade thing.

 Making these easy cheese straws at home takes just a little effort.
 I find that you can whip a batch of homemade cheese straws in under an hour, especially if you don't start messing with getting the straws in a fancy shape.

 Baked at 400F/200C for 10-15 minutes, the straws can be ready in no time if you are looking for a snack.
-You can also make the dough in advance and freeze it for a future use.
+You can also make the dough in advance and freeze it for future use.

 Very versatile!
 These little homemade cheese sticks are also great if you serve them with beer, and a Sunday game is the perfect occasion for them.